The Shelter is open for ADOPTIONS: Animal Control Officer Office Hours:

 2017 City Dog and Cat License

 Attention dog and cat owners.
 Your 2016 dog and cat license is now expired.
 The 2017 dog and cat licenses are on sale at your city Clerks Office.
-The license fees are discounted till May 1st.
-After May 1st the license fee are doubled.
+The license fees are discounted untill May 1st.
+After May 1st the license fees are doubled.

-BY LAW ALL DOGS AND CATS MUST BE LICENSE EACH YEAR WITH YOUR CITY.
+BY LAW ALL DOGS AND CATS MUST BE LICENSED EACH YEAR WITH YOUR CITY.

 City of Trenton Ordinances